Honey: By honey bees

-Hive bees form honey processing groups.
+Hive bees form honey-processing groups.
 These groups work in relay, with one bee subjecting the processed nectar to bubbling and then passing the refined liquid on to others.
 It can take as long as 20 minutes of continuous regurgitation, digestion and evaporation until the product reaches storage quality.
 The new honey is then placed in honeycomb cells, which are left uncapped.
 This honey still has a very high water content, up to 70%, depending on the concentration of nectar gathered.
 At this stage of its refinement the water content of the honey is high enough that ubiquitous yeast spores can reproduce in it, a process which, if left unchecked, would rapidly consume the new honey's sugars.
 To combat this, bees use an ability rare among insects: the endogenous generation of heat.

 Bees are among the few insects that can create large amounts of body heat.
 They use this ability to produce a constant ambient temperature in their hives.
 Hive temperatures are usually around 35 C in the honey-storage areas.
 This temperature is regulated either by generating heat with their bodies or removing it through water evaporation.
 The evaporation removes water from the stored honey, drawing heat from the colony.
 The bees use their wings to govern hive cooling.
 Coordinated wing beating moves air across the wet honey, drawing out water and heat.
 Ventilation of the hive eventually expels both excess water and heat into the outside world.

-The process of evaporating continues until the honey reaches its final water content of between 15.5% to 18%.
+The process of evaporating continues until the honey reaches its final water content of between 15.5% and 18%.
 This concentrates the sugars far beyond the saturation point of water, which is to say there is far more sugar dissolved in what little water remains in honey than ever could be dissolved in an equivalent volume of water.
 Honey, even at hive temperatures, is therefore a supercooled solution of various sugars in water.
 These concentrations of sugar can only be achieved near room temperature by evaporation of a less concentrated solution, in this case nectar.
 For osmotic reasons such high concentrations of sugar are extremely unfavorable to microbiological reproduction and all fermentation is consequently halted.
 The bees then cap the cells of finished honey with wax.
 This seals them from contamination and prevents further evaporation.

 So long as its water concentration does not rise much above 18%, honey has an indefinite shelf life, both within the hive and after its removal by a beekeeper.

 By other insects

 Honey bees are not the only eusocial insects to produce honey.
+All non-parasitic bumblebees and stingless bees produce honey.
 Some wasp species, such as Brachygastra lecheguana and Brachygastra mellifica, found in South and Central America, are known to feed on nectar and produce honey.
 Other wasps, such as Polistes versicolor, also consume honey.
-In the middle of their lifecycles they alternate between feeding on protein-rich pollen and feeding on honey, which is a far denser source of food energy.
+In the middle of their life cycles they alternate between feeding on protein-rich pollen and feeding on honey, which is a far denser source of food energy.